lkodinsson/MARS/Basic/PHB.md

 ## Basic Skills

 All characters can perform all basic skills, even if they are not trained in them.
-There are five basic skills: *acrobatics*, *athletics*, *charisma*, *perception*, and *stealth*.
+There are five basic skills: *agility*, *athletics*, *charisma*, *knowledge*, and *perception*.

-### Acrobatics (DEX)
+### Agility (DEX)

-You can keep your balance while traversing narrow or treacherous surfaces.
-You can also performs dives and flips, among other nimble feats.
+Light and fast movement are the work of agility.
+This skill allows you to perform dives, flips, walk silently, hide in dark areas, and squeeze into tight spaces.

 ### Athletics (STR)

 You use the strength of your body to manipulate the world around you and move within it.
-You are practiced in lifting, climbing, swimming, and jumping, among other activities.
+Athletics includes lifting, climbing, swimming, and jumping, among other physical activities.

 ### Charisma (RES)

 The capacity to convince others to follow your lead, whether that means through intimidation, deception, or appealing to emotion.
+The use of charisma is not limited to coercing others to follow your lead, it also includes the effort to get others to appeal to your genuine interest.

+### Knowledge (INT)

+Knowledge represents your ability to recall information.
+It can be anything from the widely available to the potentially unknown, such as historical events, people, or organizations to secret societies, or the occult.
+Primarly this skill is used to recall information linked to your character's background and other skills.
+Recalling information outside your character's expertise is much more difficult.
+This skill can also be used to make effective work studying new topics, with difficulty depending on your level of familiarity.

 ### Perception (DEX)

 Perception is used to track animals, monsters, or people, to detect stealthy individuals, or find hidden secrets and traps.

-### Stealth (DEX)

-You’re skilled in concealing yourself effectively in different environments.
-You know how to avoid standing out, pick good hiding spots, and move silently.
-It can also be used to disguise your identity.
+This skill covers the use of all major senses.
+Even if one sense is limited, it may still be possible to use your other senses to make up for it.

 ## Advanced Skills

 Unlike basic skills, a character must be at least trained in an advanced skill to use it.
-There are seven core advanced skills: *contacts*, *craft*, *knowledge*, *lore*, *medicine*, *sleight*, and *wild empathy*.
-All additional types of skills, such as combat skills, spellcasting skills, and languages are all considered advanced skills.
-Depending on the genre, setting, or specific adventure there could be any number of additional advanced skills available to players.
+Some additional genres provide their own advanced skills, but regardless of genre there are five core advanced skills: *contacts*, *craft*, *medicine*, *sleight*, and *wild empathy*.
+All additional types of skills, such as combat skills, spellcasting skills, and languages are also considered advanced skills.

 ### Contacts (RES)

 Sometimes you just know someone who can get what you need done, and if you don't, maybe you know how to find one.
 In a city or town there's always that somebody.
 This skill can be used to find people in urban areas where tracking them with perception can't get the job done.
 It is likely that this task may involve bribes or threats.
 This skill can also be used to determine if you already have an existing rapport with newly introduced non-player characters.

-## Craft (INT)
+### Craft (INT)

 Someone must create all the items and artifacts that you use, and that someone could even be you.
 This skill is used for a wide variety of item crafting.
 It can be used to create both specialized and everyday normal items.